proinsias/proinsias.github.io/_posts/2021/2021-06-14-sql-calculate-percentage-of-column.md

 ---
 layout: single
-title: 'SQL: Calculate percentage of column'
+title: "SQL: Calculate percentage of column"
 excerpt: Using a cross join or a subselect query
 date: 2021-06-14
 last_modified_at: 2023-04-26 13:22:37